 Here are a couple of the most common shockers that people say about the process:

 You will hear “Turning grandma into goo.”
 Yep.
 We can temper this kind of talk with the science, the facts, and the reality and you really should take a look at the Alkaline Hydrolysis Demystified tab here in this FAQ, but the reality is that yeah, you kind of are.
 You are also turning grandma into goo if you bury her and you are turning her into cinders if you cremate her.
 Our industry has either been trying to demonize or pretty up the raw reality of post-mortem decay for a long time.
+What actually happens to the human body after death, no matter what method you choose, can be turned into some kind of nightmareish imagery.
+Aquamation, of the legal dispositions, is actually a pretty nice way to go when you choose the right adjectives and nouns.

 If you hear of others that you find repugnant or shocking, let us know.
 Talk to us about it.
 There may be some merit, there may not.
 If you haven’t figured it out yet – we are super excited about this method because we truly believe that it helps our planet and keeps the cycle of life a beautiful closed circle.